ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Apply Scaling On Snap:** If this is checked then the scaled size of the snap drop zone will be applied to the object that is snapped to it.
  * **Highlight Color:** The colour to use when showing the snap zone is active.
  * **Highlight Always Active:** The highlight object will always be displayed when the snap drop zone is available even if a valid item isn't being hovered over.
- * **Valid Object Tag Or Script List Policy:** A specified VRTK_TagOrScriptPolicyList to use to determine which interactable objects will be snapped to the snap drop zone on release.
+ * **Valid Object List Policy:** A specified VRTK_PolicyList to use to determine which interactable objects will be snapped to the snap drop zone on release.
  * **Display Drop Zone In Editor:** If this is checked then the drop zone highlight section will be displayed in the scene editor window.

 ### Class Variables